RoboJackets/jedi/README.md

 - They will be removed from the RoboJackets ClickUp workspace, if they have provided an email address for this purpose
 - They will be removed from the RoboJackets organization in GitHub, if they have a linked GitHub account
+- They will be removed from all RoboJackets Grouper Groups
 - They will be removed from all Google Groups, if they have a linked Google account
 - Their Keycloak account will be disabled, if it already exists in Keycloak
 - Their Nextcloud account will be disabled, if it already exists in Nextcloud, and they will be removed from all groups